thomas-lamiaux/rocq-prover.org/data/pages/governance.md

 ### D. Guiding Principles

-The OCaml governance, inclusive of OCaml.org and the OCaml Platform, is guided by key principles such as openness, community focus, and compatibility.
-Each project that falls under the OCaml governance should align with these principles, fostering a community that is open, collaborative, and dedicated to the continued development and advancement of the OCaml language and its applications.
+The Rocq governance, inclusive of rocq-prover.org and the Rocq Platform, is guided by key principles such as openness, community focus, and compatibility.
+Each project that falls under the Rocq governance should align with these principles, fostering a community that is open, collaborative, and dedicated to the continued development and advancement of the Rocq Prover and its applications.

 ## II.
 Roles and responsibilities

-### A. Owner and Delegates
+### A. Owner, Coordination Team and Core Team

+The Owner of the rocq-prover.org domain and the Rocq Prover software and the Rocq Platform is Matthieu Sozeau, the lead developer of the Rocq Prover.
+The Owner can appoint a team of [Rocq Coordinators]("/governance/governance#coordination") to help with coordination tasks, who have the right to act in the name of the Owner in all matters of coordination.

+* Currently, Matthieu Sozeau has appointed Théo Zimmermann, Nicolas Tabareau and Yves Bertot as Rocq Coordinators, who have accepted this Role *

+The [Rocq Core]("/governance/governance#core") team is composed of the Rocq Coordinators and a set of voluntary, co-opted Maintainers that govern the development of the rocq-prover.org domain and the Rocq Prover software.
+The [Rocq Platform]("/governance/distribution") team is composed of voluntary, co-opted Maintainers that govern the development of the Rocq Platform.

-The Owner of the OCaml.org domain and the OCaml Platform is Xavier Leroy, the lead developer of the OCaml language.
-Projects under OCaml.org sub-domains and within the OCaml Platform are managed by the community, meaning that it is the community that actively contributes to the day-to-day maintenance of these initiatives, but the general strategic direction is drawn by the Owner.
+Projects under rocq-prover.org sub-domains and within the Rocq Platform are managed by the community, meaning that it is the community that actively contributes to the day-to-day maintenance of these initiatives, but the general strategic direction is drawn by the Core team and the Plaform team.

-It is the role of the Owner to resolve disputes that may arise in relation to OCaml.org or the OCaml Platform, specifically to ensure that the projects within these domains are able to progress in a coordinated way.
+It is the role of the Owner and the Core team to resolve disputes that may arise in relation to rocq-prover.org, the Rocq Prover or the Rocq Platform, specifically to ensure that the projects within these domains are able to progress in a coordinated way.

 It is the community's role to guide the decisions of the Owner through active engagement, contributions, and discussions.
 To foster a healthy and growing community, the Owner will make the goals and decisions clear and public.